dzzh/RIBs-wiki/iOS-Tutorial-2.md

 > Note: If you haven't completed [tutorial 1](iOS-Tutorial-1) yet, we encourage you to do so before jumping into this tutorial.

-Welcome to the RIBs tutorials, which have ben designed to give you a hands-on walkthrough through the core concepts of RIBs.
+Welcome to the RIBs tutorials, which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
 As part of the tutorials, you'll be building a simple TicTacToe game using the RIBs architecture and associated tooling.

 For this tutorial, we'll use the source code [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial2) as a starting point.
 Follow the [README](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial2/README.md) to install and open the project before reading any further.